 The most legendary Sunny version among jazz guitarists (besides Wes Montgomery’s) is Pat Martino’s recording on his album Live!
 (1972) because of the amazing solo that spans nearly 5 minutes.

-In this lesson you’ll learn 5 licks transcribed from Pat’s solo.
+In this section, you will learn 5 licks transcribed from Pat’s solo.

 Sunny Lick 1 [starts at 1:08 in the video]